 This most recent bout of writer’s block inspired me to begin looking into what gives me energy and inspiration.
 And you can do the same thing.
-There are endless ideas ways to inspire creativity.
+There are endless ideas for ways to inspire creativity.
 It’s important to remember that your solution will be unique to you.

 Ideas for getting inspired:

 - Think about what has inspired you in the past.
-Do that
+Do that.

 - Spend 15 minutes coming up with as many fun, new ideas as you can.
 Why are those exciting to you?

-- Create something with no expectations (it doesn’t have to be written—film, paint, dance—just make something for yourself and nobody else)
+- Create something with no expectations (it doesn’t have to be written—film, paint, dance—just make something for yourself and nobody else).